huanga/GaBan/README.md

 GaBan
 =====

-A simple image similarity identifier that can be used to identify similar images.
+A simple image fingerprinting library to fingerprint images for identification purposes.